Structural runs sensitivity scans automatically based on specific events. You can also run manual sensitivity scans on demand.

 Recommends the generator preset from the sensitivity rule

-Marks the sensitivity detection as high confidence
+Marks the sensitivity detection as full confidence

 To identify additional sensitive columns that might not be captured by the other parts of the scan, the sensitivity scan uses an artificial intelligence (AI) model.
 Note that the model is pre-trained.
 Structural does not use customer data to train the model or send any customer data externally.